HelmholtzAI-Consultants-Munich/fg-clustering/README.md

 </div>

-This python package is about explainability of Random Forest models.
+Forest-Guided Clustering (FGC) is an explainability method for Random Forest models.
 Standard explainability methods (e.g. feature importance) assume independence of model features and hence, are not suited in the presence of correlated features.
 The Forest-Guided Clustering algorithm does not assume independence of model features, because it computes the feature importance based on subgroups of instances that follow similar decision rules within the Random Forest model.
 Hence, this method is well suited for cases with high correlation among model features.

-To showcase the advantages of FGC over Feature Importance we applied both methods to the Palmers Pinguins dataset and compared results in this [Notebook](https://github.com/HelmholtzAI-Consultants-Munich/fg-clustering/blob/main/tutorials/comparing_FGC_to_feature_importance.ipynb).

-For detailed documentation and usage examples, please visit the [Read the Docs documentation](https://forest-guided-clustering.readthedocs.io/).
+For a detailed comparison of FGC and Permutation Feature Importance, have alook at this [Notebook](https://github.com/HelmholtzAI-Consultants-Munich/fg-clustering/blob/main/tutorials/comparing_FGC_to_feature_importance.ipynb).

+## Documentation

+Please see [here](https://forest-guided-clustering.readthedocs.io/) for full documentation on:

+- Getting started (installation, basic usage)
+- Theoretical Background (introduction, general algorith, feature importance)
+- Tutorials (general application, special use cases)
+- API documentation

+For a short introduction to Forest-Guided Clustering, click below:

+<iframe width="560" height="315" src="https://vimeo.com/746443233/07ddf2290b" frameborder="0" allowfullscreen></iframe>

 ## Installation